-Erin is the director of University Advising and Pre-Professional Advising.
-Dr. Ciarimboli joined UConn in May 2020 after working in student affairs for the University of Georgia and Kenyon College (Gambier, Ohio).
+Dr. Ciarimboli is the director of University Advising and Pre-Professional Advising.
+She joined UConn in May 2020 after working in student affairs for the University of Georgia and Kenyon College (Gambier, Ohio).
 Erin received her BA in Psychology from the University of Kentucky, her MA in Higher Education and Student Affairs from The Ohio State University, and her PhD in Higher Education from the Institute of Higher Education at the University of Georgia.
-As an advisor at UConn, she enjoys working with students to encourage exploration, innovation, and value-driven engagement in their choices and careers.
-Erin is particularly passionate about social justice and access to higher education; during her time in Georgia, she was a leader at U-Lead Athens, a nonprofit organization dedicated to equal access to higher education for un(der)documented and first-generation students of immigrant families.
-In her free time, she enjoys cycling, knitting, and spending time with her mischievous kittens.
+She enjoys working with students to encourage exploration, innovation, and value-driven engagement in their choices and careers.
+Erin is passionate about social justice and access to higher education; during her time in Georgia, she was a leader at U-Lead Athens, a nonprofit dedicated to equal access to higher education for un(der)documented and first-generation students of immigrant families.
+In her free time, she enjoys cycling, knitting, and spending time with her two cats.

 Emma is an Honors Scholar graduate from UConn with a B.S. in Applied and Resource Economics and Environmental Studies.
 As an undergraduate, she worked for the Honors and Enrichment Office for three years and was brought on full-time with the Pre-Medical & Pre-Dental Advising Office as a Program Assistant after graduating in May 2020.
 Emma also served as a TA for Introduction to Environmental Studies (EVST 1000) for two semesters and worked for the Environmental Studies Department as a Program Analyst Research Assistant.
 She has been heavily involved with the past two application cycles and developed a love for the pre-health world and all its intricacies.
 In her free time, she enjoys reading, learning how to skateboard, and watching basketball and F1 racing.